floudet/til/vim/count-lines-or-words.md

 Selected 31 of 261 Lines; 31 of 275 Words; 684 of 9318 Bytes
 ```

-If you just selected a visual block it will display information about lines and block in the block.
+If you just selected a visual block it will display information about lines and words in the block.

 [Source](http://vim.wikia.com/wiki/Word_count)